Nihal7778/corrugated-box-design-system/README.md

 Tech Stack
-Python / SQL for data handling and calculations
+1)Python / SQL for data handling and calculations

-Excel / Power BI for system calculations and reporting
+2)Excel / Power BI for system calculations and reporting

-GitHub for version control and collaboration
+3)GitHub for version control and collaboration

 My Role
-During my internship,
+During my internship I:,

-I:Designed workflows for Admin and Employee modules
+1)Designed workflows for Admin and Employee modules

-Structured machine and cost data for system calculations
+2)Structured machine and cost data for system calculations

-Automated safety factor and compression strength calculations
+3)Automated safety factor and compression strength calculations

-Documented the process in PPTs and Excel for integration into the system
+4)Documented the process in PPTs and Excel for integration into the system